edgararturocastrejon/osticket-prereqs/README.md

 ![TypePHP](https://github.com/user-attachments/assets/2bea6ef4-2009-4c4d-943e-5282a07001e2)

 <p>
-From the Installation Files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP.
-If you are having trouble downloading PHP 7.3.8, please try downloading and installing Google Chrome and doing it from within there.
+From the Installation Files, download PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) and unzip the contents into C:\PHP. <p/>
+  <p> If you are having trouble downloading PHP 7.3.8, please try downloading and installing Google Chrome and doing it from within there.
 </p>
 <br />